ihimawan/e28/p4/README.md

 * (NEW) Using environment variables for game count down (3 seconds in prod but 1 in dev, in order to speed up testing)
 * (NEW) Using Firebase to store all available user profiles to be displayed on the main dashboard and the game.
 * Used local storage to store player information, such as name, gender, whether they have beaten the game, etc.
+* Thank you Susan for the awesome course!!!
+I had (too) much fun!

 ## Notes to user/professor about extended development
 I wanted to do the feature where there is two way messaging.
 However, life happened and I know I won't have time to develop it in the way I want to.
-But I would still like to share my idea on how I would approach creating this feature!
+But I would still like to share my ideas on how I would approach creating this feature!

 #### Approach 1 - the easy solution but boring
 Use Vue's state changes so that once the player sends a message, I could add a `setTimeout` (to simulate a "person" reading and replying to the message).